Bioconductor/BioC2020/README.md

 3. Install or update bundler to install the ruby pre-requisities.

-        gem install --user-install bundler
+        gem install --user-install bundler # this will require to export the PATH to run the other commands gem install  bundler # needs sudo

+4. Install ruby pre-requisites.

+        bundle install --path vendor/bundle     # once only; references Gemfile
         # If the installer complains, add the suggested $PATH_TO_RUBY/bin
+        # $HOME/.gem/ruby/2.3.0/bin/bundle
         # directory to your ~/.bash_profile or ~/.bashrc or similar.

-4. Install ruby pre-requisites.

-        bundle install --path vendor/bundle     # once only; references Gemfile

 5. Execute the jekyll server

         bundle exec jekyll serve